mca91/ITEWR_DC_Course/chapter1.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:d71e82b5ef
 ## Regression and Robust Standard Errors

-In the previous exercise, you saw a example data exhibiting heteroskedasticity.
-In this exercise, we'll have a look at how
+In the previous exercise, you saw example data exhibiting heteroskedasticity.
+In this exercise, we'll have a look at how we can get a regression summary reporting robust standard errors

 A data set `data` consisting of the observations you have seen before is now available in the workspace.